jcperkins12/xdress/notes_JCPerkins.md

 * python version  = 3.7.2
 * have python dependancies installed (pycparser, Cython, lxml)

+## Installing xdress
+1. Start in the xdress root directory
+2. Building xDress won't work unless you plan on running it out of that directory every time.
+Use install instead
+    ```
+    python setup.py install
+    ```
+    * If one of the first lines is 'Disabling clang since llvm-config not found: tried llvm-config, llvm-config-3.5, llvm-config-3.4, llvm-config-3.3, llvm-config-3.2'.
+Then stop and make sure that CLang is installed correctly, otherwise the cythongen portion will not work.
+        * note: I had to compile LLVM from source to get the llvm-config to work.
+The prebuilt binary didn't have this command
+    * typing the following commands into a command prompt should both return with a path to the executables.
+If not, verify your install and that the the commands are on the system path
+    ```
+    where llvm-config
+    where clang
+    ```

 ## Steps for STL Wrapping portion of Tutorial
 1. Try to build the program
     ```